 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A surprising number of people — up to 75 percent of the population — are unknowingly living with a deviated septum.
+A surprising number of people — more than one-third of the population — are unknowingly living with a deviated septum.
 That means the cartilage that divides the nasal passage is crooked or uneven, making one side narrower than the other.

 But not everyone who has a deviated septum requires intervention for it.
 Many people have no symptoms.